The Best (song): Critical reception

 Bill Coleman from Billboard magazine described the song as an "easy-paced pop offering which finds Turner's voice taking front and center stage."
 The Daily Vault's Mark Millan called it a "sing-along anthem".
 Pan-European magazine Music & Media stated that the singer's "dramatic range is fully utilised on this impressive and polished production (courtesy Dan Hartman and Turner)."
-People Magazine said it "features such pizza-box lyrics as You're simply the best/ Better than all the rest/ Better than anyone/ Anyone I've ever met."
+People said it "features such pizza-box lyrics as You're simply the best/ Better than all the rest/ Better than anyone/ Anyone I've ever met."
 The reviewer also noted that Edgar Winter adds a saxophone solo "with bite".
 Pop Rescue called the song "flawless", adding that it was probably the fact that it's such a simple song that "helped it to become so widely popular."

 Association with Rangers and loyalism

-The Tina Turner version of "(Simply) The Best" apparently became associated with the Scottish football club Glasgow Rangers after the song was used in a BBC television highlight package celebrating a championship win during the club's nine-in-a-row era of the 1990s.
+The Tina Turner version of "The Best" became associated with the Scottish football club Glasgow Rangers after the song was used in a BBC television highlight package celebrating a championship win during the club's nine-in-a-row era of the 1990s.
 The song has since been played routinely across the public address system before matches at Ibrox Stadium, and the phrase "Simply the Best" has become a Rangers slogan.
 In 2001, "(Simply) The Best" was removed from the playlist at Ibrox after Rangers supporters had been corrupting the song's lyrics to include anti-Irish and anti-Catholic sectarian references for several years.
-The song was ultimately reinstated at the urging of shareholders and director of football Dick Advocaat.
+The song was ultimately reinstated.
 The loyalist paramilitary Ulster Defence Association (UDA) in Northern Ireland also appropriated "(Simply) The Best" as an anthem, with altered, pro-loyalist lyrics, and as a motto.
 In 2011, Turner's publicist condemned the UDA's use of the song and derided the paramilitary group as "a bunch of idiots who want to boast about how good they are at killing innocent people".